VP of Operations

 Nova Scotia, Canada

-Melissa is the Director of Strategy at Foundation and brings 13 years of experience in marketing and communication to the team.
+Melissa is the VP of Operations at Foundation and brings 13 years of experience in marketing and communication to the team.
 Having spent half of her career at a creative agency and the other half at a digital agency, Melissa brings a unique pairing of qualitative and quantitative research to provide digital direction for our clients.
 Her areas of expertise include stakeholder facilitation, qualitative research analysis, business analysis, data analysis, persona development, customer journey mapping, measurement strategy and marketing, and communications strategy.

 Melissa has provided advice to clients in 20-plus industries (regionally, nationally and internationally) across B2B and B2C.
 She focuses on helping clients connect their unique selling proposition with the needs of their target audience so that they can compete within their industry.